-Each Fund intends to meet all requirements under Subchapter M of the Code necessary to qualify and be eligible each year for treatment as a "regulated investment company," and thus does not expect to pay any U.S. federal income tax on income and capital gains that are timely distributed to shareholders.
+Each Fund intends to meet all requirements under Subchapter M of the "Internal Revenue Code of 1986 (the "Code")" necessary to qualify and be eligible each year for treatment as a "regulated investment company," and thus does not expect to pay any U.S. federal income tax on income and capital gains that are timely distributed to shareholders.